FREQUENTLY ASKED QUESTIONS

 Can I bring a guest to dinner?

 Meals are complimentary for all riders and registered volunteers.
-Riders will have the oppotunity to reserve and pay for guest dinners in June 2018.
+Riders have the opportunity to purchase guest dinner tickets HERE through July 1.

 Is overnight parking available in Simpsonville?

 Yes!
 However, NO overnight parking will be permitted at Heritage Park.
 Riders needing to leave cars at the start will need to park at City Park, located at 100 Park Drive Simpsonville (across from the Simpsonville Police Station).
 We will provide a shuttle to transport you the few short miles to Heritage Park.
 Shuttle service will be from 7:30-8:00 AM, so please plan accordingly.